Two Brothers Pictures

-2016 also saw Two Brothers Pictures launch their comedy Fleabag on BBC Three and Amazon written by and starring Phoebe Waller-Bridge.
+2016 also saw Two Brothers Pictures launch their comedy Fleabag on BBC Three and Amazon, written by and starring Phoebe Waller-Bridge.
 Fleabag's first series received numerous awards, including; BAFTA TV (Female Performance in a Comedy), Televisual (Best Comedy), Writers Guild of Great Britain (Best TV Sitcom), RTS (Best Breakthrough, Best Comedy Writer), Chortle (Best TV Comedy), BPG (Best Writer), Broadcast (Best Multichannel, Best Original Programme) and NME (Best TV Series).

 Other programs include Liar, conspiracy thriller Strangers (originally titled White Dragon), Cheat and The Widow for ITV, and Rellik, Baptiste for BBC One and "The Tourist" for Stan and BBC One.

+More recently, Two Brothers Pictures has released The Assassin (TV series) for Amazon Video.
+The company are currently shooting Maya, a six part drama starring Daisy Haggard and Bella Ramsey.

 Two Brothers Pictures joined the All3Media Group in 2017.